vinayakkaladhar/KhathaAndroidApp/README.md

 2.Have automated considering the app is installed in the Mobile and user has an account created.

-3.Better try-catch mechanism to handle, in case if there are exceptions.
+3.Better try-catch mechanism to handle, in case if there are exceptions and Explicitwait mechanism used instead of thread.sleep()

 4.Proper asserts and reporting used to provide a detailed context, can be witnessed in testNG Report - have checked in the same.